-St. Patrick School provides a Before and After School Program to our school families.
+St. Patrick School provides a Before and After School Program through Innovation Learning to our school families.
 They have a morning program from 6:30-7:30 AM. and an afternoon program from 2:45-6:00 PM.
-The program is held in Slattery Hall (Historic Church basement.)
-Further information is available through the school website or in the main office.
+The program is held in Dyer Hall.
+Further information is available through the school website or in the Main Office.